 5-6.
 Inspections

-Sentry Installations LLC reserves the right to require employees while on Company property, or on client property, to agree to the inspection of their persons, personal possessions and property, personal vehicles parked on Company or client property, and work areas.
+Sentry Installations, LLC reserves the right to require employees while on Company property, or on client property, to agree to the inspection of their persons, personal possessions and property, personal vehicles parked on Company or client property, and work areas.
 This includes lockers, vehicles, desks, cabinets, work stations, packages, handbags, briefcases and other personal possessions or places of concealment, as well as personal mail sent to the Company or to its clients.
 Employees are expected to cooperate in the conduct of any search or inspection.

 5-7.
 Smoking

-Smoking, including the use of e-cigarettes, is allowed in designated areas on Company premises and in Company vehicles.
+Smoking, including the use of e-cigarettes, is only allowed in designated areas on Company premises or Company vehicles.
+Company vehicles are to remain smoke free unless the Supervisor assigned to the vehicle allows smoking AND there is not a non-smoker who objects.
+Please report any violation of this policy immediately.
+Our upmost concern is the comfort and safety of ALL our employees.

 5-8.
 Personal Visits and Telephone Calls